"I Have To Leave. Right Now": 5 Women On Fleeing The War In Ukraine

 Krystyna Hotie, 26, YouTuber and nurse, Kryvyi Rih

-I woke up on February 24 to a video of explosions my friend had sent me.
+I woke up on Thursday 24th February to a video of explosions my friend had sent me.
 I thought it was a joke at first so I checked online.
-As soon as I realized what was happening, my immediate thought was, I have to leave the country, right now.
-I threw as many things as possible in a suitcase – it ended up being 44lbs and very difficult to carry.
+As soon as I realised what was happening, my immediate thought was, I have to leave the country, right now.
+I threw as many things as possible in a suitcase – it ended up being 20kg and very difficult to carry.

 Advertisement